Metrisim Logo

 Metrisim’s designer module automatically estimates the minimum number of product profiles (runs) needed.
 However it is usually advisable to add a few extra runs; you can indicate how many using the slider.
 This is especially necessary if you wish to make use of the respondent R squares for quality control in the estimator module later on.

-Once it has run, assuming you didn’t receive any error messages requiring corrections to your file, you will see the first few lines of each file shown on screen.
+Once it has run, assuming you didn’t receive any error messages requiring corrections to your file, you will see the first few lines of the design_text.csv file shown on screen.
 If you rerun, you will notice it gives the same result.
 This is a feature of Metrisim, in that it ensure repeatability by using the same seed for the pseudo-random number generator used for the first step in the algorithm.

 You can select download and then click on the link that appears to download a zipped file containing the design and another file indicating the correlations between the level dummy codes.
 Ideally you would prefer designs with lower correlations between the levels of different attributes; while large correlations between levels of the same attribute are to be expected as they are mutually exclusive.